negomi/react-burger-menu/README.md

 ### Browser Support

 Because this project uses CSS3 features, it's only meant for modern browsers.
-It also relies on React's implementation of inline styles, which means some browsers currently fail to apply some of the animations correctly.
+Some browsers currently fail to apply some of the animations correctly.

 Chrome, Firefox and IE 10+ have full support, but Safari has strange behavior for some of the menus.